 Puppies are taken on their first road trip off site to have the testing done by a qualified trainer.
 Puppies are tested individually and are presented with challenges to see how they truly react out of their comfort zone.
 Each puppy is tested using the AVIDOG Puppy Evaluation Testing method and will go home with a report card to share with the new owners.
 This gives the new owners a head start so they can focus on certain areas that need strengthening.
 If any pup demonstrates fear with an inappropriate recovery time, that pup will be held back until their confidence is where it should be.

 How do you match your puppies with compatible owners?

-After we have the temperament test results, we begin to match the temperament of the puppy based on the new owner‘s level of experience, favourable qualities and energy of the home.
-We consider the puppy’s drive, energy and demeanour.
+After we have the temperament test results, we begin to match the temperament of the puppy based on the new owner‘s level of experience, favorable qualities and energy of the home.
+We consider the puppy’s drive, energy and demeanor.